etlbox/etlbox.website/doks_v0.5/content/en/recipes/etl/star-schema.md

 #### Code example

-The provided code snippet defines an ETL process for loading fact data into a DWH:
+The provided code snippet defines an ETL process for loading the orders fact data into our DWH:

 ```C#
 public class Order